Omimacgithub/Omimacgithub/README.md

 I worked as CITIC research Intern on the High-Performance Computing field.
 Despite having my own office seat, my site was on robotics lab, where I managed Summit_XL mobile robot for software development.
 My main contributions were the following:

-- Optimized image pre and post-processing pipelines, as well as computer vision models inference within a multi-camera detection and recognition system, reducing inference latency by up to six times.
+- Optimized image pre and post-processing pipelines, as well as computer vision models inference within a multi-camera detection and recognition system, reducing inference latency by up to six times using a GPU.

 - Integrated a Machine Learning algorithm that identifies new individuals based on the system's data distribution and includes them, thereby expanding the knowledge base without needing to retrain the models.